atsaloli/cf3-tutorial/source/250-210-Methods-0040-parameterized.md

-You can parameterize a methods promise:
+However, you do need the `usebundle` if you want to parameterize the methods call:

 ```cfengine3
   methods: